-An Alternative Approach to Medicine
+A Better Approach to Medicine

-Integrative medicine uses a holistic approach that takes into account your lifestyle and environment, not merely your symptoms.
-It works to treat the mind, body, and soul of the patient.
+In the last few decades, an increasing number of people discovered that integrative medicine offers care and treatment which improves their health and quality of life in ways that conventional medicine has not been able to.
+Integrative medicine brings the best of what the evidence teaches us in conventional medicine and combines it with the insight and wisdom of Eastern Medicine.
+It uses a holistic approach that takes into account your lifestyle, nutrition, and environment, not merely your symptoms.
+We treat the mind, body, and soul of the patient.
 The practitioner and patient partner to find a plan that promotes the patient’s overall health and wellness.
 Functional medicine pairs the integrative model with a rigorous scientific and systems-based approach that aims to understand the root cause of diseases.
-By using Western and alternative medicine methods, functional medicine can provide a more comprehensive, personalized, and science-based care plan to promote the health of each patient.
+By using Western and Eastern medicine methods, functional medicine can provide a more comprehensive, personalized, and science-based care plan to promote the health of each patient.

 To highlight the difference between conventional medicine and functional medicine, imagine you have a headache.
-In conventional medicine, after interviewing and possibly examining you to rule out life threatening causes of the headache, the doctor most likely would prescribe some form of pain-relieving medicine to treat the pain.
+In conventional medicine, after interviewing and possibly examining you to rule out life-threatening causes of the headache, the doctor most likely would prescribe some form of pain-relieving medicine to treat the pain.
 The actual cause of your headache would not be explored any further.